-Amazon Web Services (AWS) is the world's most comprehensive and widely adopted cloud platform, offering over 200 fully featured services from data centers globally.
+Amazon Web Services (AWS) is the world's most comprehensive and widely adopted cloud platform, offering over 240 fully featured services from data centers globally.
 AWS enables organizations to move faster, lower IT costs, and scale applications through a pay-as-you-go model that eliminates upfront infrastructure investment.
 Understanding AWS services requires recognizing that each service solves a specific problem within a broader cloud architecture — compute services run your code, storage services persist your data, networking services connect resources securely, and managed databases eliminate operational overhead, all working together to build resilient, scalable systems.
+In 2025–2026, AI has become a first-class citizen across the entire AWS stack, with Bedrock, Graviton5, S3 Vectors, and Lambda Durable Functions reshaping how applications are built and operated.

 What This Cheat Sheet Covers